Skip to main content

 About Submission of Prior Approval Requests

-NCATS recipients are required to adhere to the NIH Grants Policy Statement, unless the Notice of Award states otherwise.
+NCATS recipients are required to adhere to the NIH Grants Policy Statement, unless the Notice of Award (NoA) states otherwise.

 We recommend recipients follow NIH guidance for the electronic submission of requests for administrative supplements and change of recipient organization: